murielg/plant-tracker/README.md

 A simple plant tracker Android app

 ## Project Description
-The main goal of this project was to build an app that implements custom layouts, as well as the navigation features.
+The main goal of this project was to build an app that implements custom layouts, as well as navigation features.
+It also includes Room support with basic testing.

 ## Features
 - Single-activity architecture with Navigation component to manage fragment transitions and operations.